 Las Vegas’ sales tax is at 8.38%, making it one of the higher city sales taxes in the nation.
 However, Las Vegas has some of the lowest property taxes in the nation at 0.53% according to Smartasset.com.

-Finally, according to CNBC, Las Vegas is considered one of the most business friendly cities in the nation, as there is no business income tax, personal income tax, or franchise tax.
+Finally, according to CNBC, Las Vegas is considered one of the most business friendly cities in the nation.
+This is because there is no business income tax, personal income tax, or franchise tax.

 Nevada does not have a state income tax, which is certainly a bonus.